Peliha-ip/Burrowed-Bonds/README.md

 - Kangaroos can one-shot-kill by kicking or force drowning on any mob or player who attacked them.
 - Since binturongs have a popcorn scent around them, they can calm nearby neutral mobs and also reduce the duration of the stinky effect.
 - Outback boomerangs can break plants when thrown.
 Because they're boomerangs, they always return.
+- Pangolins can drop scutes every 5-10 minutes if near a termite mound or an anthill.
+They can also drop scutes everytime they kill one hornet or silverfish.
+- Renaming a pangolin "Strombonin" will change its model to make it look like the Cold Island mythical from My Singing Monsters while also giving it a conch.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)